nate-yuki/report-generator/README.md

 ## Features

-- **Clear style**:
-  - Clear color palette without colors being too vibrant
-  - Drop-down lists to reduce cluttering
-  - Visual grouping
-- **Three Main Sections**:
+- **Three Sections**:
   1. Model and experiment configuration overview
   2. Complete results table
   3. Data visualizations using Matplotlib
-- **Mobile Responsive**: Works on all device sizes
+- **Details**:
+  - Metrics without `_` at the end are treated as user metrics and put to the end
+  - Metrics with names starting with `Clean_` (case-insensitive) are considered to be calculated on unperturbed samples and should have equal values across experiments; a warning is printed otherwise
+  - Metrics with names `X` and `Clean_X` (case-insensitive) are grouped in plots and in the table

 ## Requirements

-- Python 3.6+
+- Python 3.10.18 or compatible
-- matplotlib
+- matplotlib 3.10.7 or compatible

 ## Installation